 Text diff and merge first

 ABDiff is not a visual side tool that happens to diff text.
-Its core workflow includes multiple text layouts, word-level review, patch export, ignore rules, Git-aware review, and a result-focused merge model.
+Its core workflow includes multiple text layouts, word-level review, patch export, ignore rules, Git-aware review, and a result-focused merge model that can open Git conflicts in one window.

 Unified, side-by-side, and connector-based text diff layouts.